 In addition, safety goggles are recommended during handling of concentrated product (Mixing and loading).

-Normal use of SARPECO 9-PLUS by industrial professionals has a sufficiently large safety margin for scenario 1, 10 and 11 (Mixing and loading, industrial brushing and cleaning of the brush equipment) when using proper PPE (chemical resistant gloves, impermeable coverall).
+Normal use of SARPECO 9-PLUS by industrial professionals has a sufficiently large safety margin for scenario 1, 10 and 11 (Mixing and loading, fully automated industrial brushing and cleaning of the brush equipment) when using proper PPE (chemical resistant gloves, impermeable coverall).

 Industrial secondary exposure is foreseen mainly during the cleaning/maintenance of the system.
 Any sort of maintenance/repair work on the system (hoses, valves etc.) may potentially lead to exposure.
 Cleaning may also potentially lead to exposure.
 However it is